Updated: Jan 28

 How should I record and preserve that information?

 Annotating data in a logbook merely for the sake of data collection without purpose is silliness.
 So, the first and most important thing before considering a logbook is to ask yourself, “why do I need this information and what will I do with it?”
 If the data being collected does not serve a purpose it becomes little more than rote annotations on scraps of paper (that happen to be bound in a book).
 Data and the information derived often has more than one purpose.
-But it helps to have one solid reason in your mind for why you want or need to collect data and what purpose that data will serve.
+But it helps to have at least one solid reason in your mind for why you want or need to collect data and what purpose that data will serve.

 Once you figure out why you want to collect data and how that information can or will be used then you can start to define the specific data you want to collect.
 For example, it serves no purpose to record the percentage of cloud cover each day during a passage in a logbook.
 There is a reason to annotate percentage of cloud cover if you do daily check-ins on the Pacific Seafarer’s Net.
 Bottom line…do not collect data for the sake of collecting data.
 Data is not the same as information.